DominikM198/ProbRoadClass-DeepLearning/README.md

 2. Data_augmentation_study:
    - Settings for evaluating various data augmentation strategies with the Small-U-Net architecture.

-3. Dropout_p_study:
+3. Pretraining:
-   - Settings for experiments to tune the dropout probability (p) during inference for the MC Res-U-Net Model.

-4. Ensemble_size_study:
-   - Experiments to assess the effect of different numbers of ensemble members on the MC Res-U-Net Model.

-5. Segmentation_Final:
-   - Settings for training the final Res-U-Net model, as well as settings for evaluating the MC Res-U-Net.
-Additionally, settings for pretraining and evaluating the model on Swiss Map.
+   - Settings for pretraining and evaluating the model on Swiss Map.